Mark-Phillipson/BlazorCRUD_UIGenerator/README.md

 6. The Blazor components are set up to use Bootstrap 5.
 7. Entity Framework Core.

+Please see the sample application project which contains these dependencies, for more information.

 ## Quick Start - How to Use